 - Extending Extras claiming criteria to include ‘telehealth’ consultations for members requiring ongoing or newly referred dietetics consultations, psychology, speech pathology, occupational therapy, physiotherapy or exercise physiology sessions over video or phone (conditions apply).
 Telehealth benefits continue to be available to members until 31 March 2021.

 - Extending the option of financial hardship suspension to Extras-only and Young Adult Support Plan policy holders (available until 31 December 2020).

 - Allowing eligible members who had returned from a financial hardship suspension within the last 12 months to suspend their policy again for a further 3 to 6 months during the pandemic (available until 31 December 2020).

 - Not charging an excess for members who had paid their hospital excess in 2019–20, had further hospital treatment postponed between 1 March and 30 June 2020 that has now been moved due to COVID-19 into the next financial year, will not be charged an excess in the next financial year for the delayed admission(s).
 Members in this situation need to call us to ensure no excess charge is applied (1800 335 425).
 Please note, the excess will still apply to any other admissions that were not delayed as a result of COVID-19.

 I am a member and experiencing financial hardship due to the pandemic; will I lose my cover?

 Defence Health understands the financial impact the pandemic is having on our members.
 If you are experiencing financial hardship, we recommend you contact our Member Services team to discuss the COVID-19 Member Support Program that we have put in place to provide some relief 1800 335 425.

 What role are private hospitals playing in the pandemic?

 Private hospitals are vital to the capacity of our health system.
-On 31 March, the government announced the integration of Australia’s 657 private hospitals with the public sector to ensure maximum and coordinated capacity to deal with the COVID-19 pandemic.
-This was important to ensure the entire hospital network (including doctors and nurses) would be resourced and ready to respond.
-The restrictions on non-urgent elective surgery began lifting on 27 April.
-Elective surgery in private hospitals is now returning to a more normal operating rhythm.
+On 31 March, elective surgery in private hospitals was briefly suspended for around six weeks.
+This was important to ensure the entire hospital network (including doctors and nurses) would be resourced and ready to respond if there was a surge in COVID-19 cases.
+Elective surgery in private hospitals is now back to almost normal capacity.
 Your doctor is the best person to speak to about the timing of any elective surgery you may need.